|

 and descended, and ascended and finally descended into the shelter

-Greg, and another girl.
-We had arrived between five and six in the
+for a trip of 1300 miles) We had arrived between five and six in

 The clouds obscured the sun until this time of the day, but magically